WeirdMidas/weirdmidas/README.md

 ### Which projects work for which functions?

 The projects pinned to my profile are the ones I'm working on.
-If you want to use one of them but don't know which one, read this tip:
+If you want to use one of them but don't know which one, read this tip: If you want a specialized optimization for your processor, see:

-- If you want a specialized optimization for your processor, see perfd ​​opt (if your processor uses schedutil as its main) or Project Wipe Work (if your processor uses interactive as its main).
-If you don't find your processor in the compatibility list, use Atlas.
+- perfd-opt: if your processor uses schedutil as its main
+- Project Wipe Work; if your processor uses interactive as its main
+- Or Atlas if you don't find your processor in the compatibility list

-- If you want additional optimizations, see the projects QoL, Basic Cleaner and qti-mem-opt.
+If you want additional optimizations, see the projects:

+- QoL for tweaks of quality of life
+- Basic Cleaner for automatic 7-15-30 days
+- qti-mem-opt for better inteligent ram management for current androids